M0nica/flask_weather/README.md

 ### Today's Weather Forecast for City, State
 Right now it is X° and there is a Y% chance of rain.

+### Credits
+Sunny Background Image - Photo by Jordan Wozniak on Unsplash Cloudy Background Image - Photo by Iswanto Arif on Unsplash Thunderous Background Image - Photo by Jeremy Thomas on Unsplash Rainy Background Image - Photo by Peter Oslanec on Unsplash